 Highlight: Immense yourself in the culture of the San people

-After discovering the well-known/acclaimed/famous/mythical Okavango Delta, leads the way to the Kalahari.
-The divine desert extends to Namibia and Botswana, it’s the cradle of the bushmen and their most recent habitat.
+After discovering the famous Okavango Delta, leads the way to the Kalahari.
+The divine desert extends to Namibia and Botswana.
+It’s the cradle of the bushmen and their most recent habitat.

 Joining the Naro bushmen community for a few days on the Dqae Qare ranch allows for a real immersion in the San culture.

-Here, awaits 30 000 years of history in harmony with nature and will touch you deeply.
+Here, 30 000 years of history in harmony with nature awaits you and will touch you deeply.

-> Shopping at Ghanzi Craft will be an opportunity to acquire/obtain arts and crafts including ostrich shell belts and jewellery, leather items, traditional sculptures as well musical instruments
+- Shopping at Ghanzi Craft will be an opportunity to acquire/obtain arts and crafts including belts and jewellery made from ostrich eggshell, leather items, traditional sculptures as well musical instruments

 SHAKAWE AND THE PANHANDLE

-Highlight: Go up the Tsodilo Hills to search for the cave paintings
+Highlight: climb the Tsodilo Hills to search for the cave paintings

-Lying on 60km, the panhandle precedes the Okavango delta and forms a canal where hippopotamus live happily, where lagoons are covered with water lilies as well as marshes covered in papyrus and reeds where birds turn for abundance.
-It is a nice and relaxing place, suitable to (pit) stop for a few days.
+Lying on 70km, the panhandle precedes the Okavango delta and forms a deep channel where hippos live happily.
+Lagoons are covered with water lilies and marshes are covered with papyrus and reeds where birds flit in abundance.
+It is a nice and relaxing place, suitable to stop for a few days.

 The panhandle region is not far from the river and it is home to a wonderful secret known as the “Louvre of the Desert”, the Tsodilo hills is a UNESCO heritage site.

-The site is a habitat of more than 4500 rock paintings covering an area of 10km².
-Their meanings remain a mystery and exceed/exalt imagination.
-The various hiking trails offered around the site are the Rhino and Lion trail or the Cliff trail, this will be an opportunity to discover the three main hills and some of the well-known paintings, like the zebra, the rhinoceros or the moose.
+The site is habitat of more than 4500 rock paintings covering an area of 10km².
+Their meanings remain a mystery and exalt the imagination.
+The various hiking trails offered around the site are the Rhino and Lion trail or the Cliff trail.
+This will be an opportunity to discover the three main hills and some of the well-known paintings, like the zebra, the rhino or the Eland.

-It is a magical place, full of history and fascinating to explore, occupied by promising pleasant walks.
+It is a magical place, full of history and fascinating to explore and promising pleasant walks.
 Being accompanied by a guide from the neighboring village will be an unforgettable encounter and emphasize the experience in the heart of these mysterious hills.